-- Emergency communication service fees are collected from fees imposed on telephone service providers.
-Service fee revenue increased \$428,195 or 4% from fiscal year 2020.
+- > State administered grant revenue is from the new Next Generation 9-1-1 grant the District accepted from CSEC in July 2022.
+The grant is funded with "Coronavirus State and Local Fiscal Recovery Funds (CSRF).
+This is a cost reimbursement grant.
+The grant will be effective through December 2024.
+The purpose of the grant is for the deployment and reliable operation of next generation 9-1-1 service.
+The District has been awarded \$8,989,700 through this grant. - Emergency communication service fees are collected from fees imposed on telephone service providers.
+Service fee revenue increased \$290,258 or 3% from fiscal year 2021.
 This is the primary revenue for the District's operation.
 There are two (2) separate type of fees collected: - Wireless These are collected on wireless phones and prepaid phones.
 The telephone providers submit the fees to the Texas Comptroller.
 The fees are distributed to the separate 9-1-1 districts within Texas based on the relative percentage of the population of each District compared to the entire state.
-The District's percentage of total State population increased in fiscal year 2021.
-State population increased 1.31% in fiscal year 2021.
-Current year revenue totaled \$9,152,824 or 84% of total service fees collected.
-This is an increase of \$581,303 from fiscal year 2020.
-The change is due to a 3% increase in wireless receipts to the State.
-The District's population percentage of the State increased 3% in the fiscal year. - Landline These fees are sent directly to the District by the telephone providers located within our region.
-The current year revenue totaled \$1,700,261 or 16% of total service fees collected.
-This is a decrease of \$153,109 from fiscal year 2020.
+Current year revenue totaled \$9,479,918 or 85% of

+- total service fees collected.
+This is an increase of \$327,094 from fiscal year 2021.
+The change is due to a 3% increase in wireless receipts to the State. - Landline These fees are sent directly to the District by the telephone providers located within our region.
+The current year revenue totaled \$1,663,425 or 15% of total service fees collected.
+This is a decrease of \$36,836 from fiscal year 2021.
 Use of landline phones continue to decrease.
-This trend should continue.
-There was \$26,000 of fiscal year 2019 assessments collected in fiscal year 2021.
-These receipts were from the first months of operation for the District.
-The telephone providers originally remitted the funds to the Comptroller.

-Local contributions are funds collected by various sources for special events or projects.
+This trend should continue. - Local contributions are funds collected by various sources for special events or projects and interest earned on investments.
 This is not a significant portion of the District's revenue.

-Governmental activities total expenses include operating expenses totaling \$8,848,993 and depreciation expense totaling \$1,869,593.
-Operating expenses increased \$32,699 from fiscal year 2020.
+Governmental activities total expenses include operating expenses totaling \$10,739,138 and depreciation and amortization expense totaling \$664,038.
+Operating expenses increased \$1,890,145 from fiscal year 2021.
 Key elements of the operating expenses are as follows:

-- Staff costs which primarily include salaries and fringe benefits and other costs to provide programmatic support totaled \$4,222,034 in fiscal year 2021.
-This was a decrease of \$107,213 or 2.5% as compared to fiscal year 2020 primarily due to less cost reimbursement to Texas 9-1-1 Alliance in fiscal year 2021 totaling \$58,437.
-Additionally travel and employee development was less in fiscal year 2021 due to COVID travel restriction. - NCTCOG was established as the fiscal agent for the District in December 2018 (See Note E on pages 28-29 of this report).
+- > Staff costs which primarily include salaries and fringe benefits and other costs to provide programmatic support totaled \$4,399,959 in fiscal year 2022.
+This was an increase of \$177,925 or 4% as compared to fiscal year 2021.
+Major increases include: - Temporary services \$53,0000.
+Increase due to recruitment difficulties. - Increase in travel and training \$43,000.
+Lower in prior year due to COVID restrictions. - Staff computer costs \$30,000 - Fleet costs \$25,000.
+Increase due to higher fuel costs and maintenance costs. - NCTCOG was established as the fiscal agent for the District in December 2018 (See Note E on pages 31-33 of this report).
 These costs include accounting, legal and marketing costs for the District.
-NCTCOG fiscal agent costs for the year totaled \$279,349.
-This is an increase of \$2,217 or 1% as compared to fiscal year 2020. - Cost of operations are direct operating costs for the District totaling \$3,836,119.
+NCTCOG fiscal agent costs for the year totaled \$347,124.
+This is an increase of \$67,775 or 24% as compared to fiscal year 2021 primarily due to charging insurance to fiscal agent support in fiscal year 2022 as compared to staff costs in fiscal year 2021 totaling \$39,000. - ➤ Cost of operations are direct operating costs for the District totaling \$5,448,233.
 These costs primarily include data network, equipment and software support and maintenance, and contract services.
-This is an increase of \$171,735 or 5% as compared to fiscal year 2020.
-Key elements of this category include: - Network security upgrades - Decrease in contract services costs for strategic services in fiscal year 2021.
+This is an increase of \$1,612,114 or 42% as compared to fiscal year 2021.
+Major increases include: - NG9-1-1 grant core services \$1,024,800.
+This grant is new in fiscal year 2022. - Software and equipment maintenance agreement costs \$491,110. - Strategic consulting \$126,208.
+This increase is primarily due to assistance with NG9-1-1 grant and procurements.